UAE, regional students confident about competing in global jobs market, study finds

 STEM, entrepreneurship popular career pathways

 With the UAE set for more space missions, STEM-related careers across science, engineering, technology, robotics and artificial intelligence are popular pathways, with 21 per cent interested in these fields.
-It is recommended that educators and employers establish programmes and initiatives to encourage careers in these fields to meet the UAE’s vision for a knowledge-based economy empowered by highly skilled talent.
+It is recommended that educators and employers establish programs and initiatives to encourage careers in these fields to meet the UAE’s vision for a knowledge-based economy empowered by highly skilled talent.

 Moreover, students are increasingly passion-driven with entrepreneurship a popular choice for one in 10 youths.
 Passion and drive to achieve success were found to be the motivating factors for youth to work after completion of their studies.